YipinXiong/Notes-For-FrontEnd/Dive into the world of - Front End.md

 3. *transition-timing-function*
 4. *transition-delay*

 By default, every change is transition.
-In some cases, we don't want to all changes sharing the same transition-duration.
+In some cases, we don't want to all changes sharing the same *transition-duration*.
 Here comes the *transition-property* : you can assign or point out which property to do the transition.
 (1, 2 can be combined together one by one):

 ```css
 div {